 So, when selling a stock, you sell at the bid price and when buying, you buy from the ask price.
 The difference between the bid and ask price is called a “bid-ask spread”.

 The bid-ask spread is the amount in which the ask price exceeds the bid price for a stock.
 It is because of this that you must be careful in which type of order you choose since the price that is shown when placing a market order might be different than what you end up paying.

 This is the basic function of the stock market which is considered an “auction” market.
 This means that buyers are competing on what they are willing to pay (bid price) for an item and sellers are competing on what price to sell an item (ask price).

-When dealing with a liquid stock, the price difference may be a matter of pennies but could be quite different with an illiquid stock.
+When dealing with a liquid stock, the price difference may be a matter of pennies but could be quite different from an illiquid stock.
 It is essential to understand the difference when choosing which companies to invest in.

-A liquid stock is a stock that can easily be sold for cash, since there is a large volume of shares traded daily.
+A liquid stock is a stock that can easily be sold for cash since there is a large volume of shares traded daily.

 An illiquid stock is a stock that cannot be easily sold for cash without a large loss in value.
 They could be difficult to sell due to a lack of willing investors to purchase.